 Make a Vegan Turmeric Latte

 2 C (500 ml) milk alternative of your choice for (unsweetened almond, rice or coconut milk)

 2 tsp (10 ml) ground turmeric (if you can find fresh turmeric root you can use instead)

 2-3 Tbsp (30-45 ml) agave or coconut nectar (to taste)

 1 knob of ginger finely grated or microplaned, or 1 tsp (5 ml) ground ginger

 seeds of half a vanilla pod or one pump of a vanilla seed paste

-Place the milk alternative in a saucepan, add all the rest of the ingredients and heat through.
+Place the milk alternative into a saucepan, add all the rest of the ingredients and heat through.
 If you use grated ginger or fresh turmeric root and don’t want the bits, you will need to strain through a fine sieve.

 If you have a milk frother (a French press can also be used), remove a portion of the liquid from a saucepan and froth.
 Pour the remaining heated liquid equally into two serving mugs and then top up with the frothed milk.
 Garnish with a dash of cinnamon if preferred and serve immediately.

 Note: turmeric has a tendency to stain and is really difficult to remove from countertops and clothes so work cleanly and don’t use your favourite dishcloth to wipe up!